 Brands and marketers will offer to write a “quality guest post” for a blogger’s site and pay the blogger to publish it.
 Some read like an ad, some almost sound exactly like the voice of the website.
 Unless the site uses a byline, it’s nearly impossible to distinguish these from sponsored posts created by the website or blog.
 These are done to increase awareness and to use the Google ranking of the blog to reach a larger audience.
 Please note: Wardrobe Oxygen never has nor never will accept paid guest posts.

-Bloggers Make Money from Creating Products
+Influencers Make Money from Creating Products

-How Much Does a Blogger Make?
+How Much Money Does an Influencer Make?

 In a perfect world, bloggers make a rate dependent on their traffic and/or the results of previous campaigns or affiliate sales.
 The more traffic you have, the more you make because you’ll have more eyes on the product.
 If you’ve proven that your existing audience already likes the product, it’s easy to be paid more because the company knows they will get a return on investment.
 Some companies have larger budgets, some contracts have additional asks (shares on social media, posts on Instagram, etc.) and therefore offer a higher rate.